DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/support/bug-report/index.rst

 .. image:: images/help_center_search_bar.png

-You can search for the keyword
+You can search for the keyword, or adjust the filter to see if similar issues have been reported or resolved.

 .. image:: images/help_center_see_all_request.png